dapr/docs/howto/policies-with-opa/README.md

 ## Result

 The policy must set `data.http.allow` with either a `boolean` value, or an `object` value with an `allow` boolean property.
-A `true` `allow` will allow the request through, while a `false` value will reject the request with a `403` status.
-So for example, the following policy would return a `403 - Forbidden` for all requests:
+A `true` `allow` will allow the request, while a `false` value will reject the request with the status specified by `defaultStatus`.
+The following policy, with defaults, demonstrates a `403 - Forbidden` for all requests:

 ```go
 package http